 Sir Daniel’s work explores the physical and spiritual dichotomy of human existence.
 His newest mathematical oil on canvas series was also influenced and inspired by fashion designer Alexander McQueen.
 Sir Daniel reiterates that he admired the intensity of McQueen’s designs.
 “He was, at least superficially, infatuated with death.
 I’m more infatuated with life.”
 Since Sir Daniel’s interest lies in the meaning of life, he felt it was the perfect marriage of contrasting inspirations.
 “Life and death, which I view as universal truth, are just mirror images of each other.
 Death is non-existent whereas life is current.
 I felt this was a perfect way to pay tribute to McQueen by utilizing his affinity to create death and merge it into my infatuation with life.”

 While Sir Daniel is about fusing philosophies and making us think critically about our existence, he is also a philanthropist with great love for his community and people.
-In 2018, he was knighted with the honorary title of Sir by Prince Waldemar of Schaumburg-Lippe in recognition of his philanthropic works.
+As a humanitarian at heart, his philanthropic spirit and outlook on life have seen him raise millions of dollars for humanitarian causes in both the United States and Asia.
+His incredible generosity led him to receive the distinguished title of ‘Sir’ when he was knighted under the Princely House of Schaumburg-Lippe-Nachod.
+In 2019 he was awarded the Philanthropic Artist of the Year by Hollywood’s NEST foundation.
 “The only true measure of our lives is the positive influence we have in the lives of others and on humanity as a whole.”

 Sir Daniel was also recently commissioned by Bruce Lee’s daughter, creator of the Bruce Lee Foundation, to create an award to commemorate actors in Asian martial arts films at the Asian World Film Festival (AWFF).
 Since the Academy doesn’t hand out an award for actors in Asian films about martial arts, this was a way for those actors to be recognized.
 Being a colossal fan of Bruce Lee and deeply respecting his martial artistry, Sir Daniel jumped at the chance to make this happen.
 Bruce Lee is an artist — a martial artist.
 Like Sir Daniel, Bruce Lee had a profound interest in the philosophy of life.
 His passion for Gung Fu inspired a desire to delve into the philosophical underpinnings and he even wrote books that would relate doctrine principles to certain martial arts techniques.